miramallows/mimu-instructions/README.md

 # mimu-instructions
-Instructions for setting up "Your Own Mimu" tier on Patreon.
+instructions for setting up the "my own mimu" donator tier

-### thank you!
+### ♡ a whole-hearted thank you!
 thank you so much for pledging and supporting me in my passion project. the costs of this tier goes directly to **making your experience** even better through:
- - dedicated resources for your bot in its **own** container
+ - dedicated resources for your bot in its **own** container - making updates smoother & minimal downtime for YOU and your server; faster updates & just a bot that runs faster than main mimu
  - comes with one key a month (to activate premium of your bot)
  - easy data transfer between your bot and existing bots
- - better uptime, stability, latency, and features will be refined
- - extra customisability like editing your profile picture and username and having control of your bot account.
+ - extra customisability like editing your profile picture and username and having control of your bot account

-in order for **me (iara)** to be able to set up your bot to start running mimu, you have to take a few steps. this guide will serve as that.
+in order for **our staff** to be able to set up your bot to start running mimu, you have to take a few steps. this guide will serve as that.

 ### creating your bot account
 1. head to [the discord developer portal](https://canary.discord.com/developers/applications).